 Re-create a memorable date: It could be a home-cooked version of a first date meal or a drive back to that particular lookout.

-Go roller skating: Find a local rink or lace up to take your neighborhood streets by storm.
+Go roller skating: Find a local rink or take your neighborhood streets by storm.